univention/univention-corporate-server/doc/scenarios/small.rst

 Groupware
 =========

-On the UCS system the groupware solution :program:`Kopano` is installed as app from the App Center.
-Kopano accesses the user data of the UCS directory service.
+On the UCS system the groupware solution :program:`OX App Suite` is installed as app from the App Center.
+OX App Suite accesses the user data of the UCS directory service.
 The administration integrates seamlessly in the |UCSUMC|.
-The employees use the web-based :program:`Kopano WebApp` for calendaring, also available in the App Center.

 Virus detection including signature updates and spam filters are integrated at no additional cost.

 .. _lawyer-proxy: